Seven Pilgrim Churches of Rome: Churches

-St. Peter's Basilica and the Basilica of Saint Paul Outside the Walls were designated as pilgrim churches by Pope Boniface VIII for the first Holy Year in 1300.
-Pope Clement VI added the Basilica of St. John Lateran in 1350 and Pope Gregory XI added Santa Maria Maggiore in 1375.
-These are the four major Papal Basilicas in Rome.
+Basilica of Saint Peter and the Basilica of Saint Paul were designated as pilgrim churches by Pope Boniface VIII for the first Holy Year in 1300.
+Pope Clement VI added the Archbasilica of Saint John Lateran in 1350 and Pope Gregory XI added Basilica of Saint Mary Major in 1375.
+These are the four major papal basilicas in Rome.
 Each contains a Holy Door, opened only during official Jubilee years.

 Sanctuary of Our Lady of Divine Love was added by Pope John Paul II for the Great Jubilee of 2000, replacing St. Sebastian Outside-the-Walls.
-However, many pilgrims still prefer the pre-2000 seven basilicas and so also attend St. Sebastian's in addition to the ones required for the indulgence, or even instead of the Santuario (given that the walk from the Santuario to the Inner City takes at least a half-day just for itself, and that there is an indulgence for visiting any of the four major basilicas anyway).Some pilgrims walk parts of it and use taxis or public transportation for the rest.
+However, many pilgrims still prefer the pre-2000 seven basilicas and so also attend St. Sebastian's in addition to the ones required for the indulgence, or even instead of the Santuario (given that the walk from the Santuario to the Inner City takes at least a half-day just for itself, and that there is an indulgence for visiting any of the four major basilicas anyway).
+Some pilgrims walk parts of it and use taxis or public transportation for the rest. - In the 2025 Jubilee, San Sebastiano is featuring as a Pilgrim Church again.

 The Seven Church Walk is traditionally done on Wednesday of Holy Week.

 There is also a Seven Churches tour in Turkey that visits all seven of the Christian churches mentioned in the Book of Revelation, including the church at Ephesus.